 JSI’s Universal Immunization through Improving Family Health Services (UI-FHS) project works to improve the routine immunization (RI) system in Ethiopia.
 The project provides support to operationalize and strengthen Ethiopia’s national routine immunization strategy, Reaching Every District (RED), to improve availability, utilization, quality and sustainability of immunization services in the country.

 In 2011, JSI was awarded a learning grant from the Bill & Melinda Gates Foundation to develop an approach to strengthen routine immunization using quality improvement (QI) tools in three woredas (districts).
-Utilizing findings from these three woredas, UI-FHS expanded its work from 2014-2018 to over 100 woredas in six regions of Ethiopia — Afar, Benishangul-Gumuz, Gambella, Southern Nations, Nationalities and Peoples (SNNP), Somali, and Tigray.
-With a special focus on equity and quality, UI-FHS is concentrating its technical support to the Developing Regional States of Afar, Benishangul-Gumuz, Gambella, and Somali from 2018 to 2020.
+Utilizing findings from these three woredas, UI-FHS expanded its work from 2014-2018 to over 100 woredas in six regions of Ethiopia — Afar, Benishangul-Gumuz, Gambella, Southern Nations, Nationalities and Peoples’ Region (SNNPR), Somali, and Tigray.
+With a special focus on equity and quality, UI-FHS is concentrating its technical support to Afar, Benishangul-Gumuz, Gambella, Somali, and SNNPR from 2018 to 2020.

 The RED-QI approach operationalized by UI-FHS works to support the essential components of RED: planning and management of resources, reaching all eligible populations, engaging with the community, providing supportive supervision, and the monitoring and using data for action.
 This is done through capacity building of health staff to sustainably strengthen the routine immunization program.
 To strengthen implementation of the five RED components, the RED-QI approach uses QI tools to help health personnel identify problems in immunization services and create local solutions.